swe-course/swec-lectures/02 - Continuous Integration/02.01 - Source Control Management Systems - Git/README.md

 ### (1) Configure remote VM as git server
 #### Login into remote VM
 ```
+# if you have no SSH key installed
 ssh root@<git-host-ip-address>

+# if you already have SSH key
+ssh -o PreferredAuthentications=password -o PubkeyAuthentication=no root@<git-host-ip-address>
 ```
 #### Configure git user
 ```